Copyright © 2001-24 Prem Kamble

 Subconscious Rule Book

-All of us made conclusions about people based on their appearance.
-Just because that person with long nose and grey eyes we met was bad, and the experience got repeated by chance, our brain concluded that all those with long nose and grey eyes are bad.
-An irrational rule was written in the rule-book.
-Remember, we started writing into this rule-book as a kid.
+All of us have made conclusions about people based on their appearance.
+For example, if we had a bad experience with someone who had a long nose and grey eyes, and this experience was repeated by chance, our brain might conclude that all people with long noses and grey eyes are bad.
+An irrational rule was then written into our subconscious rule book.
+Remember, we started writing into this rule book when we were kids.

 Fig. 2: The path we follow in our Life's journey while avoiding mental potholes

 Our behavior is largely involuntary and governed by what I call Mental Reflex Actions™ (discussed later), based on the knowledge base and rule-book stored in our subconscious mind.
+Despite our self-perception of being highly balanced and making conscious decisions, our behavior is largely driven by involuntary actions, and we often react without consciously knowing why.

 Anatomy of a Subconscious Rule